mantidproject/mantid/docs/source/release/v4.3.0/diffraction.rst

 - A bug has been fixed that prevented lists being given for `q_lims` in polaris create_total_scattering_pdf while merging banks.
 - A bug has been fixed that caused SavePDF to fail when asked to save histogram data
 - A bug has been fixed that prevented lists being given for `q_lims` in polaris create_total_scattering_pdf while merging banks.
+- Bug fixed affecting Diffraction > Powder Diffraction Reduction interface - only facilities with applicable instruments can now be selected.

 Engineering Diffraction
 -----------------------